 The EIA also recommends the following: a forest stand hazard assessment be completed; and a development setback adjacent to the forest stand be established.
+The setback width should be, at minimum, the distance of the tree stand drip line.

 2.6 Existing Land Uses